 STATUTORY.
 A stand-alone, Regulatory requirement at Materiel Development Decision (MDD).

-STATUTORY updates (as part of the ACQUISITION STRATEGY) required at Milestone A and the Development RFP Release Point; not required thereafter.
+STATUTORY updates (as part of the ACQUISITION STRATEGY) are required at Milestone A and the Development RFP Release Point; not required thereafter.
 Conducted to reduce the duplication of existing technologies and products, and to understand potential materiel solutions, technology maturity, and potential sources, to assure maximum participation of small business concerns, and possible strategies to acquire them.
 For programs responding to urgent needs, included in the Course of Action Approach at the Development Milestone.

 5 Steps of the Market Research Process